1. Get to know your subject

 Newspapers and magazines

 There might be information about your subject in magazines and newspapers, especially if you are working with a current issue.
 The library subscribes to various magazines and newspapers.
 The school also has access to Mediearkivet, a Swedish database with articles from Sweden's most important newspapers and magazines.
 To access Mediearkivet you log in to SchoolSoft and follow the link under Files and Links.

 It is easy to find information on the internet, but it is harder to know what sources you can trust or not.
-It is a good idea to use the source criticism guide Check the Source! from the Swedish National Agency for Education.
+It is a good idea to use the source criticism guide at EasyBib.
 It will help you evaluate the quality of the information sources you find.